rsibanez89/simple-post-messages-sails/README.md

 	}
 	```

-If we start the app now, seems that nothing changed but the application now is going through the HomepageController when we hit '/', we can verify that by adding a new message and seeing the console.
+If we start the app now, seems that nothing changed but the application now is going through the HomepageController when we hit '/', we can verify that by adding a new message and checking the console output in the server side.

 4. Modify the "view/homepage.ejs" to see all the stored messages.
 Add the following HTML code